 Choclo Maque Choux

 I decided to try my hand at food fusion, combining ideas from two different cuisines: Peruvian and Creole.
-I was more than pleased with the result.
+Oh how I was so more than pleased with the result!
 I started with a traditional Creole maque choux, but instead of sweet corn I used Peruvian choclo.
 The end result?
 Choclo maque choux!

 Choclo Maque Choux